HomeSafety News How to Use Your Security System to Keep an Eye on Your Teenager

-If you know or suspect that your teenager has been sneaking out of your home without telling you where he is going, you may wonder how you can be sure he is safe at home when you believe that he is.
-Without physically monitoring him the entire time he’s home (which is both invasive and impractical), it can be hard for you to always know whether or not he is home.
+If you know or suspect that your teenager has been sneaking out of your home without telling you where they are going, you may wonder how you can be sure they are safe at home when you believe that they are.
+Without physically monitoring them the entire time (which is both invasive and impractical), it can be hard for you to always know whether or not they’re home.

-If this is the case, another option is to get an alarm system that is controlled by a remote that only you have access to.
+If this is the case, another option is to get an alarm system that is controlled remotely by you.
 This way, you control when the alarm is on, such as when you are going to bed at night.
-This also prevents your teen from disabling the alarm with the code as he leaves and turning it back on when he gets home, in which case he is able to get around the whole point of the home security system.
+This also prevents your teen from disabling the alarm with the code as they leave and turning it back on when they get home, in which case they are able to get around the whole point of the home security system.

-You can also set up security cameras around your property.
+You can also set up outdoor security cameras around your property.
 You can have these cameras going all the time or only at certain times of day or night when you need to monitor your teenager’s behavior.
-This physically gives you another eye with which you can monitor your teenager if he is sneaking out or participating in any other illicit behaviors around your home that you want to stop or prevent.
+This physically gives you another eye to monitor your teenager if they are sneaking out or participating in any other illicit behaviors around your home that you want to stop or prevent.

-Your teenager may argue that this is invasive, but you should explain that they are ultimately for his protection, and they are preventative measures put in place to either prevent him from sneaking out in the future.
-Your teenager’s safety is of utmost importance, so you want to make sure you are doing everything you can to monitor his behavior and keep him out of danger.
+Your teenager may argue that this is invasive, but you should explain that they are ultimately for their protection, and they are preventative measures put in place to either prevent him from sneaking out in the future.
+Your teenager’s safety is of utmost importance, so you want to make sure you are doing everything you can to monitor their behavior and keep them out of danger.